OrbitCloud/azure-dns-forwarder/README.md

 ## Good to know

 - The container exposes `dnsmasq` on port `53/udp`
-- Your application runtime of choice should be have a private subnet integration in an Azure VNet which can reach Azure's internal DNS server (`168.63.129.16`)
+- Your application runtime of choice should have a private subnet integration to an Azure VNet which can reach Azure's internal DNS server (`168.63.129.16`)
 - Make sure the private DNS zones you want to resolve are linked to the VNet
-- Requires configuring DNS server settings on the clients
+- Requires configuring DNS server settings for downstream clients

 ## Configuring Azure VPN Client to use the DNS Forwarder